 14. Describe the organizational action and, if applicable, the date of the action or the date against which shareholders' ownership is measured for the action.

-On October 6, 2020, holders of the eleven series of existing notes of Verizon listed below (collectively, the "Old Notes") exchanged their Old Notes for newly issued debt securities of Verizon (the "New Notes") and, in the case of certain series, cash (the "Exchange"), as follows.
+On September 20, 2020, holders of the eight series of existing notes of Verizon listed below (collectively, the "Old Notes") exchanged their Old Notes for newly issued 2.355% notes due 2032 of Verizon (the "New Notes") (the "Exchange").